Predicting sampling advantage of stochastic Ising Machines for Quantum Simulations: Discussion

 Based on the ratio of the autocorrelation time, we projected the performance of sampling on a sIM for $\alpha = 2$ and compared it to the MH sampling traditionally used for NQS.
 It must be noted that hardware implementations require challenges to be overcome, such as quantization of the weights and biases, resistance to noise, and possibly reducing connectivity.
 Next to that, in order to treat the two methods on the same footing, we compare single chain MH sampling with single chain sIM sampling.
 This is done because we are interested in optimizing performance of a single chain and splitting into multiple chains for hardware implementations can be done by using more devices.
 Lastly, for the considered system sizes the CPU sIM implementation is faster than the GPU implementation.
 For MH sampling, only a CPU implementation was benchmarked, we expect that for larger system sizes some performance gain can be expected using an optimized GPU implementation.

 In addition to the runtime estimates, we can also make a back of the envelope energy comparison.
-For the conservative projection, we use the largest system size ($\nspins = 484$, $\alpha=2$) and that the energy usage per AIMC core is $100$ mW \cite{gallo_64core_2023}, 4 cores are used and the device requires 400 ns per step.
-For MH (UltraFast) on an AMD EPYC 7601 CPU, we use the reported 180 W TDP divided by the 32 cores and measured average runtime per core while utilizing 16 cores.
-With these settings, the conservative projection is estimated to be 2800 times more energy efficient than MH (UltraFast) on CPU.
+For the conservative projection, we use the largest system size ($\nspins = 484$, $\alpha=2$) and that the energy usage per AIMC core is $100$ mW \cite{gallo_64coremixedsignalinmemory_2023}, 4 cores are used and the device requires 400 ns per step.
+For MH (UltraFast) on an AMD EPYC 7601 CPU, we use the reported $180$ W TDP divided by the $32$ cores and measured average runtime per core while utilizing $16$ cores.
+With these settings, the conservative projection yields about $3$ orders of magnitude higher energy efficiency than MH (UltraFast) on CPU. {The TDP gives a rough estimate of the energy usage, in future work, more accurate energy comparisons can be obtained by directly measuring the energy, which is possible using the energy aware runtime (EAR) \cite{julitacorbalan_energyawareruntime_}}.

 We further note that the sampling advantages can be model specific.
-For example, already for Heisenberg spin ladders, it was found that the sampling complexity is higher than the square lattice case \cite{hofmann_rolestochasticnoise_2022}, as well as several other models such as the highly frustrated $J_1$-$J_2$ models \cite{carleo_constructing_2018,nomura_purifying_2021}.
+For example, already for Heisenberg spin ladders, it was found that the sampling complexity is higher than the square lattice case \cite{hofmann_rolestochasticnoise_2022}, as well as several other models such as the highly frustrated $J_1$-$J_2$ models \cite{carleo_constructingexactrepresentations_2018,nomura_purifyingdeepboltzmann_2021}.

 In summary, we have shown that the sampling advantage of sIMs for NQS is determined by the sampling efficiency of the Ising model onto which the problem is mapped.
 The sampling efficiency can be quantified hardware-agnostic by the autocorrelation time.
 Projected hardware can accelerate the sampling for shallow networks by 2 to 4 orders of magnitude.
 Wider networks, i.e. higher $\alpha$, suffer from high energy barriers which increase autocorrelation time several orders of magnitude and may be tamed by considering sparse models.